Sleep + Teething

 Common teething symptoms

 ● Not as hungry

 ● Rash around their mouth from drooling

 Many parents think teething is the reason their child has disrupted sleep.
 Yes, it can cause them pain, discomfort and tummy issues.
 But, a child who has good sleep habits established, and is NOT sleep deprived, will all around manage teething much easier.

 Just because your child has a tooth coming in does not mean you have to abandon your habits and routine.
 Sticking to the routine, will signal to them that nothing is wrong!
 It will help them feel more secure that Mom and Dad know what’s best.

 If your child is otherwise a good sleeper, then hold them to that even when teething.
-Studies show that symptoms associated with teething consistently occur only on the day a tooth erupts, and the day after (Pediatrics, August 2011 Prospective Longitudinal Study of Signs and Symptoms Associated with Primary Tooth Eruption)
+Studies show that symptoms associated with teething consistently occur only on 1-2 days before a tooth erupts, and the day after (Pediatrics, August 2011 Prospective Longitudinal Study of Signs and Symptoms Associated with Primary Tooth Eruption)

 Try these at home remedies to help your little one feel more comfortable during waking hours!

 + Refrigerated teething rings

 + Cold wash cloth.
 Try mixing breast milk or formula to increase interest